Eptwalabha/ludum-dare42/README.md

 ![zombie.png](https://eptwalabha.com/ld42/screenshot/zombie.png)

-Rather agressive, he'll chase you down to have a bite at you.
+Rather agressive, he'll chase you down to bite you.

 ### André

 ![jump.png](https://eptwalabha.com/ld42/screenshot/jump.png)

-This guy love to jump around, careful not to get close to him, like the zombie, he'll bite you without hesitation.
+This guy love to jump around, careful not to get too close to him, like Harry, he'll bite you without hesitation.

 ### Joe

 ![gun.png](https://eptwalabha.com/ld42/screenshot/gun.png)

-This is a former security gard that didn't checkout is gun.
+This is a former security gard that didn't checkout is gun when he lost his job.

 ## Screenshots